 Driving HGVs in Winter

-It’s easy to forget how dangerous driving in winter can be, here’s some refresher tips to make sure you or your fleet’s drivers reach their destination safely.
+It’s easy to forget how dangerous driving in winter can be, here’s some refresher HGV winter driving tips to make sure you or your fleet’s drivers reach their destination safely.

-Some forecasters are predicting this could be one of the coldest winters in the last 5 years with possible temperatures of -10C in the north of the UK.
+Some forecasters are predicting this could be one of the coldest winters in the last 5 years with possible temperatures of -10C in the north of the UK, could you or your fleet benefit from our HGV winter driving tips?

 It’s important to continue protecting fleet operations when driving in adverse weather conditions.
 Even when the holiday season is over, the short, cold days will continue for at least another few months.

-To help you stay safe on the roads this winter, we have produced an infographic with 8 safety tips for winter HGV driving:
+To help you stay safe on the roads this winter, we have produced an infographic with 8 HGV winter driving tips:

 1. Be prepared for every situation